Barclays business feels pain of rate fixing scandal

 Both Goldman Sachs and Morgan Stanley declined to comment on any possible impact.

-More than a dozen other banks are already being probed as part of the worldwide scrutiny, including UBS UBSN.VX, Deutsche Bank (DBKGn.DE) and Royal Bank of Scotland (RBS.L), all of which have said they are cooperating with investigators.
+More than a dozen other banks are already being probed as part of the worldwide scrutiny, including UBS, Deutsche Bank and Royal Bank of Scotland, all of which have said they are cooperating with investigators.

 The backlash faced by Barclays could deter others from co-operating.
 A complex legal process means it could take many more months for other settlements or fines to land, bankers and analysts said.